 Rents cannot increase faster than wage growth indefinitely.
 At some point, rent increases will have to slow.

-However, make sure to differentiate between moderating rent price growth and negative rent price growth.
+Make sure to differentiate between moderating rent price growth and negative rent price growth.
 Instead of driving 85 mph on the highway, a car might slow down to 65 mph.
 The car is still moving forward, but just not at as rapid of a pace.

 Advice For Renters Looking To Control Living Expenses